American Leadership at Risk – And How to Win It Back

 This is a book that calls for a new way of thinking about the economy and it starts with accepting that resources on this planet are finite and that our plundering has exacerbated climate change.
 It calls on us to leave aside fruitless discussions as to whether global warming is human-caused or not, and simply acknowledge that global warming is here with us, that it is a real threat to mankind’s survival and that we need to do something fast to reverse it.

 What is required to do this is totally novel: Sachs argues for more “long-term thinking and strategic plans of action”, in short, some form of public planning.
 This, in an American context, is ground-breaking.
 It calls for more and bigger government, anathema to the Republicans, yet Sachs won’t give up, he urges the new administration to govern using American “world-class expertise in its universities, businesses, think tanks and foundations” – recalling that there are 4,000 colleges and universities across America.
 “Long-term strategies should be the result of a nationwide deliberation to engage top thinkers and doers throughout the country”.

-And just to drive the point home, he notes: “in a country with the wealth of knowledge, technology, and skills of the United States, we don’t need to settle for a rank of twenty-second out of thirty-four OECD countries in sustainable development.”
+To drive the point home, he notes: “in a country with the wealth of knowledge, technology, and skills of the United States, we don’t need to settle for a rank of twenty-second out of thirty-four OECD countries in sustainable development.”

 Certainly not.
-But given America’s diffidence of Big Government and distrust of the “thinking elite”, can the country pull itself together and implement an SDG agenda?
+But given America’s diffidence of Big Government and distrust of the “thinking elite”, can the country pull itself together and implement an SDG-like agenda?
 I believe it can.
 It is a fact that America has an unparalleled reservoir of skills and talents.
 We may all have to wait for Trump to depart, but Sachs has shown a clear path forward and once Trump is gone, the climb back to world leadership becomes entirely possible.
 And it should be pursued.